Adrita-Khan/AstroSignal/README.md

 ## Overview

-AstroSignal applies digital signal processing to astronomical data, enhancing signal analysis from celestial sources.
+AstroSignal applies digital signal processing to astronomical data, enhancing the analysis of signals from celestial sources.
 This project leverages advanced techniques to detect and analyze signals such as pulsars, contributing to our understanding of the universe.

 ![Gravitational Lensing](https://www.mcgill.ca/newsroom/files/newsroom/channels/image/gravitational_lensing.png)

 ## Features

-- **Signal Processing:** Utilize cutting-edge DSP algorithms tailored for astronomical data.
+- **Signal Processing:** Cutting-edge DSP algorithms tailored for astronomical data.
-- **Pulsar Detection:** Implement machine learning models to identify pulsar signals.
+- **Pulsar Detection:** Machine learning models for identifying pulsar signals.
 - **Data Visualization:** Visual representations of signal analysis and astronomical phenomena.

 ## Discovery of Pulsars